VfxFly/ImMotion/README.md

 ### Usage

-**The controls use dependencies from ImGui**, while not replacing the code of standard widgets/not overloading functions.
+**The controls use dependencies from ImGui, while not replacing the code of standard widgets/not overloading functions.
-**Extensions use their own namespace - ImExt.**
+Extensions use their own namespace - ImExt.**